Education Levels of Adults, by Race/Ethnicity

 An educated population makes a more attractive workforce and is better prepared to instruct the next generation of residents.
 High educational attainment represents a region's investment in human capital and preparation for long-term growth.

-New Paltz town and village (59% and 54% respectively) and Woodstock (61%) were local areas with especially high shares of white residents with a bachelor's degree or higher.
+Local areas with particularly high shares of white residents with a bachelor's degree or higher included New Paltz village in Ulster (59%) and Cornwall on Hudson in Orange (57%).
 The populations in most other local areas, when broken down by race and ethnicity, were too small to yield reliable survey results.

 Notes about the data